How to Get Rid of Aphids Without Damaging Your Vegetable Garden

 Why You Should Avoid Using Pesticides?

-Although there are many effective pesticides on the market that kill all pests including aphids, there are a few important things to consider before coming up with your own infestation strategy.
+Although there are many effective pesticides on the market that kill all pests including aphids, there are many concerns with these as well,.
 For one thing, pesticides are harmful to the environment, both when they’re sprayed into the air and when they are rinsed off vegetables and into the water supply.

-Secondly, pesticides can be absorbed into your plants through the soil and, therefore, can show up in your vegetables.
+Secondly, pesticides can be absorbed into your plants through the soil and, therefore, you can could be ingesting them through your vegetables.
 This can affect the vegetable’s taste and could potentially be harmful to your health.
 Using chemical pesticides can also have an irritating effect on the skin if gloves are not worn.

 A third reason not to choose pesticides is that aphids have many natural predators.
 These include ladybugs, beetles, earwigs, and certain species of wasp.
 Pesticides do not only kill aphids, they also kill off these helper insects that can help control aphid populations.
 Pesticides can also harm bee populations, which are vital for pollinating plants and ensuring that a wide variety of plant species can thrive and grow.